 Getting off to the right start: Auto insurance for foreign drivers

 Just arrived in this country and want to drive?
-You need to learn about insurance as soon as possible.
+Learn about car insurance for foreign drivers as soon as possible.

 Well, you made it to the U.S. Welcome!
 Whether you're here visiting or starting a brand new life, one of the first things that surely crossed your mind is being able to drive.
 Clearly, having a driver's license will be the first step.
-But apart from having a license, and unlike in many other countries, here you have to have auto insurance in order to drive.
-Don't despair, however — we've gathered helpful information here to assist you.
+But apart from having a license, and unlike in many other countries, in the U.S., you're required to have auto insurance in order to drive, in most states.
+We've gathered helpful information to assist you.
 The road awaits.
 Let's get started.

 Car insurance: Do I need to start from scratch?

 Have you ever wondered why it's mandatory to have car insurance in order to drive here in the U.S.?
 While it may seem a bit of an exaggeration, every time a person drives they are exposing themselves to the risk of having an accident.
 If this were to happen to you and you didn't have insurance, you might have to pay out-of-pocket not only for repairs, but also for medical expenses for both you and the other person.
 And you've probably found out by now just how much those kinds of things can cost here.
-In other words, the savings that you've worked so hard for would vanish into thin air.
-Liability insurance protects you and your family for damages you are at fault for up to the amount of policy limits you choose
+In other words, your hard-earned savings could be spent up on a car accident.
+Liability insurance helps protect you and your family for damages you are at fault for up to the amount of policy limits you choose.

 The minimum required... it's not the same everywhere

-Now, practically all of the states require that you have at least liability coverage, which generally pays for property damage and medical costs for injuries caused by you if you are considered at fault in an accident.
+Now, practically all of the states require that you have at least liability coverage, which generally pays for property damage and medical costs for injuries if you are considered at fault in an accident.

 Other minimum coverages

 Aside from liability coverage (coverage for property damage and Bodily Injury to others) and PIP coverage, one or more additional coverages are required in states like New York, Kansas, Massachusetts, Minnesota and North Carolina, among others.
 The most important ones are uninsured motorist coverage and underinsured motorist coverage.
-With both, the idea is that you are protected in the event that you run into a problem with someone who doesn't have insurance or whose coverage is so minimal that it doesn't cover the resulting damages or medical costs.
+With both, you have coverage in the event that you run into a problem with someone who doesn't have insurance or whose coverage is so minimal that it doesn't cover the resulting damages or medical costs.

 What happens if I drive without insurance and I don't get into an accident?

 In short, when it comes to insurance in the U.S., there's a lot to learn.
 You don't need to know it all, though.
-A State Farm agent can explain to you everything you need to know, often in the language that you speak since there are plenty of agents that are bilingual or that have bilingual staff — all of which are ready to lend a hand.
+A State Farm agent can help explain often in the language that you speak.
+There are plenty of agents that are bilingual or that have bilingual staff — all of which are ready to lend a hand.